topnodrog/JunctionGenerator/iterations/v2-agentic-workflow/README.md

-# Archon V2 - Agentic Workflow for Building Pydantic AI Agents
+# JunctionGenerator V2 - Agentic Workflow for Building Pydantic AI Agents

-This is the second iteration of the Archon project, building upon V1 by introducing LangGraph for a full agentic workflow.
+This is the second iteration of the JunctionGenerator project, building upon V1 by introducing LangGraph for a full agentic workflow.
 The system starts with a reasoning LLM (like O3-mini or R1) that analyzes user requirements and documentation to create a detailed scope, which then guides specialized coding and routing agents in generating high-quality Pydantic AI agents.

 An intelligent documentation crawler and RAG (Retrieval-Augmented Generation) system built using Pydantic AI, LangGraph, and Supabase that is capable of building other Pydantic AI agents.
 The system crawls the Pydantic AI documentation, stores content in a vector database, and provides Pydantic AI agent code by retrieving and analyzing relevant documentation chunks.

 This version also supports local LLMs with Ollama for the main agent and reasoning LLM.

-Note that we are still relying on OpenAI for embeddings no matter what, but future versions of Archon will change that.
+Note that we are still relying on OpenAI for embeddings no matter what, but future versions of JunctionGenerator will change that.

 ## Features